caiomcg/PlayingCards/endpoints/create_deck.md

 ## **Create Deck**

-Returns json data about upon the creation of a deck.
+Returns json data upon the creation of a deck.

 - **URL**